hoangvvo/next-connect/README.md

 const handler = nc({ onNoMatch });
 ```

+**Note:**

-**Note:** If the instance is used as a sub-application, this option is ignored.
+- If the instance is used as a sub-application, this option is ignored.
+- Throwing error will lead to UNDEFINED behavior.

 #### options.attachParams